scoulomb/home-assistant/appendices/DNS.md

 To access my home assisant at `http://home.coulombel.net:8123` fom outside (and inside) with good NAT rule (even if we go out to go in).

-Actually SFR box container a Local Recursive dns, which forward DNS (DNS forwarder to SFR DNS recursive server).
+Actually SFR box contains a Local Recursive dns, which forward DNS (DNS forwarder to SFR DNS recursive server).

 See here what we mean by `Forwarding DNS`:  https://github.com/scoulomb/myDNS/blob/master/2-advanced-bind/3-bind-forwarders/dns-forwarding.md).